mutiawhy/Final-Project/README.md

 ## Project Purpose
 Predicting uber and lyft potential prices based on the characteristic of weather and time.

-Presenting both of the prices in one simple app.
+Presenting both of the prices in one simple apps.

 Providing some informations about what factors could affect price of uber/lyft in Boston.